Charlie Parker: 1939–1944: Development of bebop

 In 1940, he returned to Kansas City to perform with Jay McShann and to attend the funeral of his father, Charles Sr. The younger Parker then spent the summer in McShann's band playing at Fairyland Park for all-white audiences; trumpet player Bernard Anderson introduced him to Dizzy Gillespie.
 The band also toured nightclubs and other venues of the southwest, as well as Chicago and New York City, and Parker made his professional recording debut with McShann's band that year.
-When in New York, to experiment with his new musical ideas that went beyond the bounds of McShann's group, Parker joined a group of young musicians who played in after-hours clubs in Harlem venues including Clark Monroe's Uptown House.
+When in New York, to experiment with his new musical ideas that went beyond the bounds of McShann's group, Parker joined a group of young musicians who played in after-hours clubs in Harlem venues, including Clark Monroe's Uptown House.
 Fellow musicians at the venues included developing beboppers Gillespie, pianist Thelonious Monk, guitarist Charlie Christian, and drummer Kenny Clarke.
-A pianist and one of the pioneers of bebop, Mary Lou Williams, said the after-hours sessions were an opportunity "to challenge the practice of downtown musicians coming uptown and 'stealing' the music."
+A pianist and one of the pioneers of bebop, Mary Lou Williams, said the after-hours sessions were an opportunity "to challenge the practice of downtown musicians coming uptown and 'stealing' the music".

 Parker left McShann's band in 1942 and played for one year with Hines, whose band also included Gillespie.
-This band's performances and therefore Parker's role in them are virtually undocumented due to the strike of 1942–1944 by the American Federation of Musicians, during which time few professional recordings were made.
-In fact, much of bebop's critical early development was not captured for posterity due to the ban and the new genre gained limited radio exposure as a result.
+This band's performances, and therefore Parker's role in them, are virtually undocumented due to the strike of 1942–1944 by the American Federation of Musicians, during which time few professional recordings were made.
+In fact, much of bebop's critical early development was not captured for posterity due to the ban, and the new genre gained limited radio exposure as a result.
 The few recordings in which Parker participated in 1943 took place in Chicago and included a jam session recording with Gillespie and bassist Oscar Pettiford, another session with Billy Eckstine playing trumpet, some informally recorded practice sessions, and a duo with pianist Hazel Scott.
-Parker's time with Hines's band and his travel between New York and Chicago enabled him to model his style on, according to his own words, a "combination of the Midwestern beat and the fast New York tempos."
+Parker's time with Hines's band and his travel between New York and Chicago enabled him to model his style on, according to his own words, a "combination of the Midwestern beat and the fast New York tempos".
 Parker began writing compositions thanks to his growing friendship with Gillespie, who began notating Parker's solos as melodies.
-Among these early Parker compositions were "Koko", "Anthropology", and "Confirmation".
+Among these early Parker compositions were "Ko-Ko", "Anthropology", and "Confirmation".

 Parker left Hines's band and formed a small group with Gillespie, pianist Al Haig, bassist Curley Russell, and drummer Stan Levey.
 The group stood out from its contemporaries, as it was racially integrated and lacked a guitarist for rhythmic support.
-This new format freed soloists from harmonic and rhythmic restrictions, and in late 1944 the group secured a gig at the Three Deuces club in New York.
-The group's name recognition spread along 52nd Street and its style was dubbed "bebop" for the first time.
+This new format freed soloists from harmonic and rhythmic restrictions, and in late 1944, the group secured a gig at the Three Deuces club in New York.
+The group's name recognition spread along 52nd Street, and its style was dubbed "bebop" for the first time.
 Musicians at other clubs came to hear bebop and reacted unfavorably to it because, according to Charles Mingus, they saw it as a threat to their style of jazz.